| FLNR SCIENTIFIC PROGRAMME

 Radiation Effects and Physical Basis of Nanotechnology, Radioanalytical and Radioisotope Investigations

 Belarus, Bulgaria, China, Cuba, Czech Republic, Egypt, Germany, India, Kazakhstan, Moldova, Mongolia, Poland, Romania, Russia, Serbia, Slovak Republic, South Africa, Spain, Ukraine, United Kingdom, USA, Vietnam.

-- Study of structural changes induced by heavy ions of fission fragment energy in oxide and carbide nanoparticles in oxide dispersion-strengthened alloys.
+- Estimation of temperature dependence of structural changes induced by heavy ions of fission fragment energy in nanoparticles in ODS (oxide dispersion strengthened) alloys.

 - Influence of synergistic effect of radiation defects and impurities on the development of helium, deuterium, and hydrogen blisters in silicon.